Greater Nashville

 WHAT WE BELIEVE

-The girls in our Chapter participate in a six-year program, designed to take them through an age-appropriate experience focusing on community service, leadership development, and cultural experiences.
+The girls in our chapter participate in a six-year program, designed to take them through an age-appropriate experience focusing on community service, leadership development, and cultural experiences.

 This framework is based on the following concepts: Strengthening the mother-daughter bond; Empowering women with the skills and confidence to mentor and lead; Inspiring a legacy of social awareness and compassion; Providing depth of support in local communities; Honoring a culture of diversity, equity, and inclusion; and Modeling integrity, graciousness, and excellence.